 For an in-depth look into our evidence-based, trauma-informed approach, we encourage you to purchase Writing With At-Risk Youth: The Pongo Teen Writing Method.

-This book is designed to give you a comprehensive overview of the impact of childhood trauma, how to start a writing project, and best practices for program implementation.
+This book gives you a comprehensive overview of the impact of childhood trauma, how to start a writing project, and best practices for program implementation.
 The book also offers guidance on Pongo poetry facilitation techniques, how to create writing activities, and how to make programming safe and confidential for youth participants.

 To get a better sense of the form and structure of Pongo writing activities, please check out the writing activities section of our website.